László Kövér: Personal life

 His paternal grandfather was a carpenter and also a member of the Hungarian Social Democratic Party (MSZDP) and later of the Hungarian Working People's Party (MDP) and the Hungarian Socialist Workers' Party (MSZMP), who had served in the army of the Hungarian Soviet Republic in 1919.
 The maternal ancestors belonged to the middle class.
 His maternal grandfather was a taxi driver.
 His parents were László Kövér, Sr. (1933–1993), a locksmith and Erzsébet Ábrahám (born 1939).
 His brother, Szilárd, is a jurist.
 László Kövér married in 1987, his wife is Mária Bekk, a secondary school teacher of history and ethnography.
 They have three children: Vajk (1988), Botond (1989) and Csenge (1994).

 After the 2006 parliamentary election, when Fidesz lost the elections for the second time, Kövér swore that he would not cut his hair until the party was once again able to form a government.
 After four years, when his party won a two-thirds majority of seats by gaining 52% of the votes, Kövér appeared with short hair in the inaugural session of the sixth parliamentary term on 14 May 2010.
 In January 2017, Kövér cut his iconic mustache, which became his trademark throughout his political career.

-Controversial views, statements
+Controversial views and statements

-According to Czech newspaper Hospodářské noviny Kövér said about Gabčíkovo – Nagymaros Dams: "When the Gabčikova-Nagymaros dam was built, the Slovak side has brutally changed the borders.
+According to Czech newspaper Hospodářské noviny Kövér said about Gabčíkovo–Nagymaros Dams: "When the Gabčikova-Nagymaros dam was built, the Slovak side has brutally changed the borders.
 The Hungarian state sought a legal rather than military solution, which it could have used in this situation."